moblets/style-guide/README.md

 The code style is very, very important, to simplify the understanding and maintenance of the project in the future.
 The code needs maintenance, this is a fact, and working with a set of known rules from the begin of project is the best way to get used to the code style.

-In Moblets, we follow the style of [Google Javascript Style](https://google.github.io/styleguide/javascriptguide.xml) because it's complete and used by lots of open source projects.
+In Moblets, we follow the style of [Google Javascript Style](https://google.github.io/styleguide/javascriptguide.xml) in revision 2.93 because it's complete and used by lots of open source projects.

 ## Code Style Tools